-- By setting expectations: In this phase, we set expectations and educate our stakeholders on the e-learning development process.
+In this phase, we set expectations and educate our stakeholders on the e-learning development process.
 We explain where and when we will need their help during the project.

-- By prototyping: By developing a fully functional prototype that gives a fair representation of the whole course, we are able to identify and mitigate risks such as mismatched expectations between the stakeholders/SMEs and our design and development team.
+By developing a fully functional prototype that gives a fair representation of the whole course, we are able to identify and mitigate risks such as mismatched expectations between the stakeholders/SMEs and our design and development team.
 At this stage, we also try to remove complications that can occur at the course development stage, for example, in designs and functionalities of interactivities.

-- E-learning Development: To make sure projects end smoothly, we share our Storyboards and narration scripts separately with the clients.
+To make sure projects end smoothly, we share our Storyboards and narration scripts separately with the clients.
 At this stage, we make sure all elements are approved by the client.
 Then the first version of the course, called the “alpha version” without audio narration is sent to the client.
 Here reviewers have the flexibility to modify content without impacting the design elements and help release the next version for sign-off.

 The iterative process is designed to reduce development time and follow a new approach of e-learning project management.
 This Agile e-learning development process helped us in numerous ways including the following: